trisulnsm/nflossmon/README.md

 # nflossmon

-We at Trisul Network Analytics want to share the tool that we use to monitor NetFlow Telemetry from our customers.
-This tool is a simple out of band tool that listens directly to interface traffic and calculates packet loss statistics based on sequence number gaps.
+We at Trisul Network Analytics want to give back to the community a valuable tool that we use to monitor NetFlow Telemetry from our customers.
+This tool is a simple out of band tool that listens directly to interface traffic and calculates loss statistics based on sequence number gaps.
 Since it is not based on opening a UDP port, it does not interfere with running software.

-Just use it to get a sense of the packet loss on your NetFlow/IPFIX interfaces, then stop it.
+Just use it to get a sense of the packet loss on your NetFlow/IPFIX interfaces.

-It supports NetFlow v5, v9 and IPFIX (v10)  and calculates packet loss statistics based on sequence number gaps per observation domain.
+It supports NetFlow v5, v9 and IPFIX (v10)

-:pushpin:  For IPFIX, the tool uses the IPID field as the sequence number.
-Should suffice for most use cases.

-It can also read a PCAP file directly.

 ## Usage